Skip to Content

 Roblox proactively monitors the content created on its platform, but with hundreds of millions of active users a month it’s essential that you stay involved with your kids’ Roblox experiences to ensure that they remain appropriate.
 Fortunately, there are several steps you can take to maintain peace of mind while helping to make sure your kids are having fun on Roblox.

-Roblox automatically sets certain defaults, depending on your kid’s stated age at the time of registration.
-This is why it’s so important to make sure that your child’s account includes an accurate birth date!
-This will enable automatic content filtering, disable online chat, and provide other protections specifically designed to protect children under the age of 13 (and in certain cases under the age of 9) without your active consent.
+Automatic content filtering, disabled online chat, and other protections specifically designed to protect children under the age of 13 (and in certain cases under the age of 9) without your active consent.

 • Limiting the amount of time your kids can spend playing Roblox.
 This also includes an option to see how much time your kids spend, on average, playing;

-• Visibility into your kids’ friends lists;
+• Visibility into your kids’ Connections (Roblox’s term for “friends”);

 • Limiting or blocking the ability to spend real money on new games, cosmetics, etc.; and